kotfic/i2b2_evaluation_scripts/README.md

 To compare your system output for the Risk Factor track, run the following command for individual files:

-$&gt; python evaluate.py cr &lt;system.xm&gt; &lt;gold.xml&gt;
+python evaluate.py cr {system.xml} {gold.xml}
-(replace the file names in &lt;&gt;s with the names of your actual files)
+(replace the file names in {}s with the names of your actual files)

-or, to run the script on directories of files:
-$&gt; python evaluate.py cr &lt;system&gt;/ &lt;gold&gt;/
+or, to run the script on directories of files: python evaluate.py cr {system}/ {gold}/
-(again, replace the folder names in &lt;&gt;s with the names of your actual folders)
+(again, replace the folder names in {}s with the names of your actual folders)

-Running one of these versions will produce output that looks like this:
+Running one of these versions will produce output in this format:

 ```
  (# of files)            Measure        Macro (SD)     Micro